gokhankesler/python-ds-unit-testing/README.md

 virtualenv --version
 ```

 If all is well, let's continue.
-We will create the virtual enviroment with:
+We will create the virtual environment with:

 ```
 virtualenv venv
 ```
-It creates virtual environment named as 'venv'.
-Then:
+It creates a virtual environment named 'venv'.
+Next:

 ```
 source venv/bin/activate
 ```
-will activate your virtual enviroment.
+will activate your virtual environment.
 It will now be our development environment.

+## Installing all dependencies.
-Now we will dependancies of the project.
+Now we will dependencies of the project.
 ```
 pip install -e .
 ```